andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/nsnotificationcenter-vs-delegation-analysis.md

 > If you need a more structured environment around your [instance]-to-[instance] communication, delegates &#8230; are probably a better choice [than NSNotificationCenter].

 I've been thinking for some time since I responded with that comment.
-What _do_ I mean when I say &#8220;if you need a more structured environment&#8221;&#8230; What does that even look like?
-Why are delegates a better choice when I need such &#8220;structure&#8221;?
+What _do_ I mean when I say "if you need a more structured environment&#8221;&#8230; What does that even look like?
+Why are delegates a better choice when I need such "structure&#8221;?

 ### Structured environment?
 What's that?

-&#8220;Structured environment&#8221; may be a bit vague.
+"Structured environment&#8221; may be a bit vague.
 Here's what I was thinking when I wrote it: At the time of the comment, I was imagining what a solution implemented with NSNotificationCenter, and a solution implemented with a delegate look like&#8230;.

 ### Questions

 First, I tried to step into the role of each instance, and in a role-playing sort of way, ask:

-  * As a **notifier** / **delegator** instance: &#8220;What do I expect to happen as I send this notification or invoke this method on my delegate?
+  * As a **notifier** / **delegator** instance: "What do I expect to happen as I send this notification or invoke this method on my delegate?
 What clues from my execution context inform that expectation?&#8221;
-  * As a **notifier** / **delegator** instance: &#8220;What control do I appear to have over the sequence of events that happen as a result of sending this notification or invoking this method on my delegate?&#8221;
+  * As a **notifier** / **delegator** instance: "What control do I appear to have over the sequence of events that happen as a result of sending this notification or invoking this method on my delegate?&#8221;
-  * As a **listener** / **delegate** instance: &#8220;What impact does acting on this notification or executing this delegate method have on the system as a whole?&#8221;
+  * As a **listener** / **delegate** instance: "What impact does acting on this notification or executing this delegate method have on the system as a whole?&#8221;

 And then shifting out of the role-playing mentality, stepping back and asking a question of clarity:

-  * &#8220;Which strategy seems to provide greater clarity and structure to the _entire application environment_?&#8221;
+  * "Which strategy seems to provide greater clarity and structure to the _entire application environment_?&#8221;
-  * &#8220;Which strategy would most help another developer who might see this code and try to trace the logic and impact of the code?&#8221;
+  * "Which strategy would most help another developer who might see this code and try to trace the logic and impact of the code?&#8221;

-The measurement of a more or less &#8220;structured environment&#8221;, then, would be influenced by the answers to the questions of **expectations**, **perceived control**, **impact**, and **clarity**.
+The measurement of a more or less "structured environment&#8221;, then, would be influenced by the answers to the questions of **expectations**, **perceived control**, **impact**, and **clarity**.

 Let's explore some of those answers from the perspective of each communication strategy, starting with NSNotificationCenter.